steveabner/Helpdesk-Homelab/README.md

 </details>

-## 👥 Access Active Directory Users and Computers
+## 👥 Active Directory Users and Computers

 As part of my Active Directory setup, I will utilize the Active Directory Users and Computers (ADUC) tool to create and manage user accounts.
 Specifically, I will create a Helpdesk Admin account with elevated privileges for administrative tasks and Helpdesk Support user accounts with restricted access tailored for day-to-day support operations.